|

 Access

-to the Cisco lab equipment via the Internet (24 hours a day
+to the Cisco lab equipment via the Internet (24 hours a during

 additional hands-on experience with the equipment on their own